to Sell & How to Prepare Items

 Fall = winter

-coats/ski pants, heavy sweaters, corduroy pants and pants with an
+coats, snow pants, ski bibs, heavy sweaters, corduroy pants and pants

-inner lining, snow boots, winter hats/gloves, ski/snow toys
+with an inner lining, snow boots, winter hats, gloves, mittens, scarves,

 OK for BOTH seasons = swim suits, short

-and long sleeved shirts, jeans and light weight pants, rain boots,
+and long sleeved shirts, jeans and light weight pants, rain coats,

 inspect your items carefully before you tag them.
 We will